Shipwrecks

 Council of Fear

-I introduce the council to the sisters, and describe the message of peace that the Bizra gave to the old ones.
+We stand together before the council as I introduce the sisters and describe the message of peace that the Bizra gave to the old ones.

 The council discusses it for a few minutes.